Takahashi Korekiyo: Bureaucratic career

-Political offices
+Political career

 In 1913, Takahashi was appointed Minister of Finance by Prime Minister Yamamoto Gonnohyōe and then joined the Rikken Seiyūkai political party.
 He was re-appointed by Prime Minister Hara Takashi in 1918.
 In 1920, Takahashi's title was elevated to viscount (shishaku).

+Premiership (1921–1922)

 After Hara was assassinated in 1921, Takahashi was appointed both Prime Minister and the Rikken Seiyūkai party president.

 Takahashi was the second Christian Prime Minister in Japanese history.
 His term lasted less than seven months, primarily due to his inability as an outsider to control the factions in his party, and his lack of a power base in the party.

+Post-premiership

 After resigning as Prime Minister, Takahashi still retained the position of president of the Rikken Seiyūkai.
 He resigned his seat in the House of Peers in 1924, and was elected to a seat in the Lower House of the Diet of Japan in the 1924 General Election.
 When Katō Takaaki became the prime minister and set up a coalition cabinet in 1924, Takahashi accepted the post of Minister of Agriculture and Commerce.
 He divided the department into the Ministry of Agriculture and Forestry and the Ministry of Commerce and Industry.
 Takahashi resigned from the Rikken Seiyūkai in 1925.

-Takahashi served as Finance Minister under the administrations of Tanaka Giichi (1927–1929), Inukai Tsuyoshi (1931–1932), Saitō Makoto (1932–1934) and Okada Keisuke (1934–1936).
+Takahashi served as Finance Minister under the administrations of Tanaka Giichi (1927–1929), Inukai Tsuyoshi (1931–1932), Saitō Makoto (1932–1934) and Keisuke Okada (1934–1936).
 To bring Japan out of the Great Depression of 1929, he instituted dramatically expansionary monetary and fiscal policy, abandoning the gold standard in December 1931, and running deficits.

+Assassination

-Despite considerable success, his fiscal policies involving reduction of military expenditures created many enemies within the military; and he was among those assassinated by rebelling military officers in the February 26 Incident of 1936.
+Despite considerable success, his fiscal policies involving reduction of military expenditures created many enemies within the military; and he was among those assassinated by rebelling military officers in the February 26 incident of 1936.
 His grave is at the Tama Reien Cemetery in Fuchū, Tokyo.
-Along with Saitō Makoto (who was also assassinated during the Incident), Takahashi would be the last former Japanese prime minister to be assassinated until Shinzo Abe’s assassination 86 years later in 2022.
+Along with Saitō Makoto (who was also assassinated during the Incident), Takahashi would be the last former Japanese prime minister to be assassinated until the assassination of Shinzo Abe 86 years later in 2022.